pgherveou/squid/README.md

     |- file1.css
 </pre>

-### Optional configuration
-If your project structure is different you can add a custom squid.json configuration:

 #### mappings

 You can define mappings rules to output your files into different folders

-The following squid.json config
+The following squid.json config will
 - use mobile as src folder
 - compile mobile/js/* to app/assets/javascripts/mobile
 - compile mobile/stylesheets/* to app/assets/stylesheets/mobile